Neil Turbin: Sticky Wicked

 Sticky Wicked is a side project band that includes Turbin, Rowan Robertson, Jay Singh and Clackers Kay.
 The band actively toured in California in 2015.

-Sharyot

-Sharyot originally from Brazil, now in Los Angeles is a heavy metal band and they contacted Turbin after he co-wrote and sang backing vocals on two songs on Quiet Riot: Hollywood Cowboys.
-Turbin was a special guest vocalist featured on the single and video for Stained Heart, produced by Neil Citron.

 The Metal Voice

-Co-host and music journalist since 2015, Turbin has been on 80+ episodes and interviewed icons of rock, metal and film for The Metal Voice, with Jimmy Kay and Alan Dixon based in Montreal Canada.
+Co-host and music journalist since 2015, Turbin has been on 200+ episodes and interviewed icons of rock, metal and film for The Metal Voice, with Jimmy Kay and Alan Dixon based in Montreal Canada.

-2019 Metal Hall of Fame Inductee
+2019 Metal Hall of Fame inductee

-Turbin was inducted into the Metal Hall of Fame on the red carpet officially by Pat Gesualdo, President of Metal Hall of Fame at Bowl For Ronnie Ronnie James Dio charity event on November 7, 2019 held at Pinz Bowling Center in Studio City, California.
+In 2019, Turbin received an official red carpet induction into the Metal Hall of Fame by Pat Gesualdo, President of the Metal Hall of Fame, at the Bowl for Ronnie charity event, on November 7, 2019, held at Pinz Bowling Center in Studio City, California.

-Sing with Vocal Firepower
+Singing lessons via Vocal Firepower

-In 2020, Turbin introduced one on one master vocal lessons, Vocal Firepower, online and in person through vocalfirepower.com One of Neil's early students was Rick Rangel singer, guitarist of Fueled By Fire on Metal Blade Records and other known singers in heavy metal, soul and pop genres.
+In 2020, Turbin offered one-on-one master vocal lessons, Vocal Firepower, online and in-person through vocalfirepower.com One of Neil's early students was Rick Rangel, guitarist/vocalist of Fueled by Fire.
+Other students included known singers in heavy metal, soul, and pop genres.